colindchung/Ecofrost/README.md

 As the only developer on the team, a lot of the design choices were left to me.
 Below are some of the high level design decisions for this website.

 ### Backend
-Backend design for this website is very simple.
+Backend design for this website is quite simple.
 Each HVAC unit has a corresponding product page (see [example](https://www.ecofrostheating.com/furnace/lennox/p/ml196uh045xe24b)) and this data is captured in a JSON.
 MongoDB was the database of choice due to its document-oriented nature and ease of use.

+I also created separate API services for PayPal integration to accept online payments, verify identity using Google reCAPTCHA, as well as an Email invoicing service to send emails to clients using SendGrid's API and templating.
+There is also a basic backend service that is used for invoice creation.
+This allows the business owners to create, modify or void invoices to their clients through a custom web application that I developed.
+All of these services are hosted via AWS Elastic Beanstalk with requests verified/rate-limited using API Gateway and CI/CD implemented with CodePipeline.

 ### Search Engine Optimization
 As a small local business, search engine optimization to improve appearances on Google search results is highly important and incurring hefty advertising costs is not always feasible.
-Next.js was used as the frontend framework to easily implement server side rendering.
+Next.js was used as the frontend framework to easily implement server side rendering (helping Google's web crawlers to properly consume the content).
 Mobile responsiveness and performance were also areas of focus, as well as maximizing the number of backlinks, keywords and configuring HTTPS.

 ## Technologies and tools